longturn/freeciv21/docs/Coding/agents.rst

 Implementation
 ==============

-The received task description and any decision been made can be saved in attributes.
+The received task description and any decisions made can be saved in attributes.
 An agent should not assume anything.
-This includes especially, :strong:`no magic numbers`.
-Everything should be settable by the user.
+This especially means :strong:`no magic numbers`.
+Everything should be configurable by the user.

 Use :file:`client/governor.[cpp,h]` to get informed about certain events.
 Do not hesitate to add more